Learn how the Text Pane helps add text content to your SmartArt graphic in PowerPoint 2016.

 Figure 6: Basic Matrix doesn't allow a 5th level bullet

-Matrix variant -- the Diverging Radial for instance lets you add many more bullets / shapes to an
+Matrix variant.
+For instance, the Diverging Radial SmartArt graphic lets you add many more

 Figure 7: Add more bullets / shapes to the Diverging Radial SmartArt graphic

 Text Pane For SmartArt Graphics in PowerPoint 2011 for Mac

 Text Pane For SmartArt Graphics in PowerPoint 2010 for Windows

 Text Pane For SmartArt Graphics in PowerPoint 2007 for Windows

 Have your ever used keyboard shortcuts and sequences in PowerPoint?
 Or are you a complete keyboard aficionado?
 Do you want to learn about some new shortcuts?
 Or do you want to know if your favorite keyboard shortcuts are documented?

 Go and get a copy of our PowerPoint Keyboard Shortcuts and Sequences ebook.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.